ipapapa/redisTimestamps/README.md

 * BWREWRITEAOF re-writes the AOF with the timestamps from each value.

 # Contact
-This is repository is maintained by Ioannis Papapanagiotou
+This repository is maintained by Ioannis Papapanagiotou